-The Registrar would give such directions as appropriate regarding the filing of cCopies of any authorities and skeleton arguments which parties wish to rely on (e.g. the Opponent and the Applicant to file with the Registry and serve a copy on the opposite party at least 5 and 3 business days respectively should be filed with the Registry and a copy served on the opposite party at least 3 days (excluding Saturdays, Sundays and public holidays) before the hearing), having regard to the circumstances of the case.
+The Registrar would give such directions as appropriate regarding the filing of copies of any authorities and skeleton arguments which parties wish to rely on (e.g. the Opponent and the Applicant to file with the Registry and serve a copy on the opposite party at least 5 and 3 business days respectively before the hearing), having regard to the circumstances of the case.